Do you know what this is?

-Or basically, if you produce free and helpful content for your target market, they will engage with you, spread your message, and probably even buy from you.
+Or basically, if you produce free and helpful content for your target market, they engage with you, spread your message, and probably even buy from you.

-And here’s one from Safari Cards that ran for almost 10 years starting in 1978.
+Below is one from Safari Cards that ran for almost 10 years starting in 1978.

 Even though the methods for content marketing have changed over the years, the formula for great content has stayed largely the same.

 It’s the same formula for getting people to buy your products.